christoph-frick/clj-wrepl/README.md

-THIS **EXPERIMENTAL**!
+THIS IS **EXPERIMENTAL**!
 THE DOCS ARE NOT COMPLETE!

 # WREPL

 Starting the *Clojure REPL* in a customizable fashion.
-The goal is here to make it easer to write "prepped" REPLs.
+The goal is to make it easer to write "prepped" REPLs.

 ## Known plugins